 Climate Change.
 Provide an inventory and forecast of New York's greenhouse gas emissions, drawing upon the Interim Report of the Climate Action Plan.
 Assess the potential impacts of increased greenhouse gas emissions on the State's natural resources, infrastructure, and public health.
 Identify strategies for increasing the use of low carbon energy sources and carbon mitigation and adaptation measures in the energy sector.
 Discuss existing and proposed policies, including potential impacts on New York.
-Examine mechanisms to address all carbonintensive heating applications, including anticipated limitations on the combustion of fuel oil, and opportunities for fuel switching, and means to facilitate same.

 Environmental Impacts.
-Assess the impacts of energy production and use on criteria air emissions, such as SO2 and NO_x, air and water quality, and fish and wildlife, as well as the potential impacts of proposed environmental policies on the energy sector.
+Assess the impacts of energy production and use on criteria air emissions, such as SO2 and NOx, air and water quality, and fish and wildlife, as well as the potential impacts of proposed environmental policies on the energy sector.
 Assess selected current electric system reliability rules to estimate their impact on emissions and energy prices.
 Assess the ability of a more efficient and reliable electric system to deliver cleaner energy.